shivani-1401/JS_Movies_FavouriteList/README.md

 4. All your images resides in the public/images folder
 5. HTML, Javascript, CSS code should be well indented and commented
 6. You shall use Bootstrap to style your pages and elements
-7. The Assignment should be pushed to gitlab on completion and submitted for Preliminary Automated Review as described below.

 ## Assignment